 On this page you can edit the data for the selected LDAP directory.
-It is only available for the user role admin.

 Access to the LDAP data server

 The directory is provided via an LDAP server.
 You need the server address, the server port and the access data for the directory that you wish to use.